 No, eligible applicants for the postdoctoral fellowship must have received their Ph.D./Sc.D degree from a U.S. institution.

-- I am enrolled in a for-profit institution.
+- I am a graduate student currently enrolled in a for-profit institution.
 Am I eligible to apply?

 No, eligible applicants must be enrolled in a Ph.D./Sc.D. program at a non-proprietary (not for profit) institution of higher education.

 - Must I be interested in pursuing a teaching career to be eligible for the fellowship?